 - Symbol: VEIPX

-- Best for: Investors seeking a smoother ride in a stock fund
+- Best for: Investors looking for a steady dividend fund

 Vanguard Explorer: BUY

 - 3-year annualized return: 10.4%

 - 10-year annualized return: 12.4%

 - Rank among the top 401(k) funds: #78